 Finding the trail at the start of the hike is the crux of it as the scramble on the summit ridge isn’t as daunting as it looks from afar.

 From the Highwood Pass parking lot start on the same trail that hikers take to reach Ptarmigan Cirque.
 After you’ve hiked all of a few hundred metres from the parking lot, turn left onto an unsigned trail that runs through a muddy section heading for the woods.
 Before you start, look up and off in the distance you can see Pocaterra Ridge.
 That is the general direction you need to go.

 Stay on the trail as it crosses a creek, picking your way across muddy sections.
 Don’t take any trails to the left early in the hike.
 You need to pass Pocaterra Tarn before you start even thinking of turning off.

 The trail is undulating initially and then it starts to climb, though only moderately.
 Cross avalanche slopes filled with wildflowers.
 Definitely make some noise through here.
 So far I have never seen so much as bear scat in the area but grizzlies are known to hang out around Highwood Pass.

 From the turnoff head up through trees and onto a grassy slope.
-You’ll be able to see the fourth summit along the Pocaterra Ridge trail.
+You’ll be able to see the first summit along the Pocaterra Ridge trail.
 Continue up on the well-defined trail that becomes very scree-like the higher you go.